conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

         └── example.cpp

 Let's have a look at the different files that are part of the *test_package*.
-First, the *example.cpp* is just the minimal example on how to use the libhello library that we are
+First, the *example.cpp* is just a minimal example of how to use the *libhello* library that we are
 packaging:

 .. code-block:: cpp